phlyper/yaffmi/README.md

 ## Download

-Pre-built Windows binary packages are available at [SourceForge](https://sourceforge.net/projects/yaffmi/files/).
+Pre-built Windows binary packages are available [here](https://github.com/PunMaster/yaffmi/releases).

 ## Basic usage
 1. Open **Yaffmi** by double-clicking the file with the cactus icon.
 If you downloaded Yaffmi in a ZIP file, you must extract the entire contents of the ZIP first.
 Do not try to run Yaffmi directly from a ZIP file.